OUR PROJECT

 FETA

-Despite the challenges presented by Covid-19, Capabuild’s collaboration with the Financial Education and Training Agency (FETA) has grown, with the delivery of two intensive webinars.
+Capabuild’s collaboration with the Financial Education and Training Agency (FETA) has grown, with the delivery of intensive webinars.
 Moving to an online format, we co-designed a program that included a wide variety of views for the multidisciplinary audience.
-In July and August of 2020 our first webinar focussed on the intersection of trade, tax, and treaties.
+Our first webinar focused on the intersection of trade, tax, and treaties.
 Expertly moderated by the FETA team, it featured presentations from Capabuild trainers as well as experts from the Dutch Foreign Ministry, Naspers/Prosus, Deloitte, the UN, UK Revenue Department and others.
 Engaged through online learning tools and interactive sessions, the high-level officials were immersed in the dynamics of global taxation.
 Participants brought back to their Government Ministries an increased awareness of future scenarios, and the vital role Indonesia can play in a fairer global tax landscape.

 SPOTLIGHT